KsR4z8v/minimax-chess-IA/README.md

 # ♟️ Chess AI with Minimax and Alpha-Beta Pruning

-This project is a chess engine that uses the **Minimax algorithm** enhanced with **Alpha-Beta pruning** to make intelligent decisions.
-It simulates a two-player game and evaluates moves several turns ahead to select the most strategic path.
+This project is an implementation of Suicide Chess, a variation of standard chess, using the Minimax algorithm enhanced with Alpha-Beta pruning.
+It simulates a two-player game where the objective is to lose all pieces, and evaluates multiple future moves to determine the most strategic sacrifices according to the rules of this variant.

 ## 🧠 AI Overview